What is a residency?

 Details can be found in the Pediatric and Vision Therapy Residency Description (PDF).

-Residencies at the University of Waterloo are available to those who have received an OD degree from an ACOE accredited programme, who are eligible to hold a full license with the College of Optometrists of Ontario.
-All of the ACOE accredited programs are currently in North America.
+Residencies at the University of Waterloo, School of Optometry & Vision Science are available to those who have received an OD degree from an ACOE accredited program, and who are eligible to hold a full general license with the College of Optometrists of Ontario prior to the residency start date.
+For more information regarding optometric licensure in Ontario, please go to the College of Optometrists of Ontario website.

-Applications are made directly to Professor Susan J. Leat (Head of Residencies), but mailed or emailed to Stephanie Forsyth at the address below.
+Applications are made directly to Professor Lisa Christian (Associate Director for Clinical Education and Professional Affairs), but mailed or emailed to Stephanie Forsyth at the address below.
 The application should include:

 - a letter of application/interest (indicate in which of these positions you are interested)